Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Cloud & Portal/Search for webmap by keyword/README.md

 ## How to use the sample

 Enter search terms into the search bar.
 Once the search is complete, a list is populated with the resultant webmaps.
-Tap on a webmap to set it to the map view.
-Scrolling to the bottom of the webmap recycler view will get more results.
+Tap on a webmap to set it to the map view..

 ## How it works